jolejarz/x86-64-mt19937/README.md

 ## mt19937_init

-This function initializes the generator using the seed specified in EAX.
+This function initializes the generator using the seed specified in EDI.

 ## mt19937_get

-This function calculates the next pseudorandom number and returns it in R8D.
+This function calculates the next pseudorandom number and returns it in EAX.